A basis theorem for Genus-One Conformal Blocks and modular invariance of intertwining operators: Preliminaries

-It is well-known that there is a one-to-one correspondence between the space of conformal blocks on three-pointed $\PP^1$ and the space of intertwining operators of VOAs, see \cite{TUY89,FBZ04,NT05}. \begin{proposition} Let $M^1,M^2$, and $M^3$ be irreducible $V$-modules.
-Then there is an isomorphism of vector spaces $\mathscr{C}\left(\PP^1, \infty,1,0,(M^3)', M^1, M^2)\right) \cong I\fusion$.
+It is well-known that there is a one-to-one correspondence between the space of conformal blocks on three-pointed $\PP^1$ and the space of intertwining operators of VOAs. \begin{proposition} \cite{TUY89,FBZ04,NT05,GLZ25} Let $M^1,M^2$, and $M^3$ be irreducible ordinary $V$-modules.
+Then there is an isomorphism between the space of three-point conformal blocks on sphere $\mathscr{C}((\PP^1,\mpt{p}_\bullet,z_\bullet), (M^3)'\otimes M^1\otimes M^2) $ and the space of intertwining operators $ I\fusion$, where $(M^3)'$ is the contragredient $V$-module \cite{FHL93}.
 These vector spaces are finite-dimensional if $V$ is $C_2$-cofinite.
-In particular, we have
+In particular,

 \end{proposition}